 Facebook Copyright Disclaimer

-To protect you from legal troubles, Facebook posts require you to either only post your own content, or get permission from the owner, or only use material under fair use law.
+To protect you from legal troubles, Facebook posts require you to only post your content, get permission from the owner, or only use material under fair use law.

 Adding this type of disclaimer qualifies your particular post as fair use.
 It shows the original copyright information, crediting the original owner.